 Frozen Yogurt Bark

-- 1 ½ cup Greek yogurt (vanilla flavored) (or add about 2 tbsp honey if it's plain)
+- 1 ½ cup Greek yogurt (vanilla flavored) (or add about 2 tablespoon honey if it's plain)

-- 6 tsp mixed berry jam (or other flavor of choice)
+- 6 teaspoon mixed berry jam (or other flavor of choice)

 - 3-5 Strawberries (cut in half if they're small or in thirds if they're big)